jackzhu2050/jackzhu2050.github.io/_posts/2022-10-26-copenhagen-trilogy.md

 comments: true
 ---

-I am trying to build a morning route, when I could have my own time to do something I want.
-And the route now shows itself as reading books, with one as English and one as Chinese.
+I am trying to build a morning routine, when I could have my own time to do something I want.
+And the routine now shows itself as reading books, with one as English and one as Chinese.
 That works well by far, and every morning, with a hot coffee by the left hand, I sit at the table with the book and enjoy that wonderful time.